Establishing and Maintaining Eligibility

 Satisfactory academic progress for financial aid recipients at Reed College is defined as earning a minimum of three units per semester and maintaining a minimum term and cumulative 2.0 grade point average.
 These requirements will be reviewed at the end of each semester.
 For federal funding (such as Pell Grant, SEOG, Federal Work Study, Perkins Loan, Direct Loan, and PLUS Loan), eligibility is limited to a total of 12 semesters of college attendance.
-For institutional funding, eligibility is limited to a total of eight semesters of attendance at Reed.
+For institutional funding, eligibility is limited to a total of 8 semesters of attendance at Reed.

 You will be placed on Financial Aid Warning for the following semester.
 During the semester you are on Financial Aid Warning you:

 - are eligible to receive financial aid

-- must complete a minimum of 3 units with a 2.0 semester grade point average
+- must complete a minimum of 3 units with a 2.0 semester and cumulative grade point average

 If you do not meet the minimum units and grade point average standard during the Financial Aid Warning semester, you will be placed on Financial Aid Suspension.
 During Financial Aid Suspension you: